meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ## I. Cybernetics Before Cybernetics

 > *We have decided to call the entire field of control and communication theory, whether in the machine or in the animal, by the name Cybernetics, which we form from the Greek χυβερνήτης or steersman.
 In choosing this term, we wish to recognize that the first significant paper on feedback mechanisms is an article on governors, which was published by Clerk Maxwell in 1868, and that governor is derived from a Latin corruption of χυβερνήτης.
-We also wish to refer to the fact that the steering engines of a ship are indeed one of the earliest and best-­ developed forms of feedback mechanisms.*
+We also wish to refer to the fact that the steering engines of a ship are indeed one of the earliest and best-­ developed forms of feedback mechanisms.*\
+> \
-> - Norbert Wiener, Cybernetics: or Control and Communication in the Animal and Machine (1948)
+> Norbert Wiener, Cybernetics: or Control and Communication in the Animal and Machine (1948)

 Wiener's definition of cybernetics announces a theory of control and communication applicable to machine and animal, anchoring its genealogy in mechanical apparatus - the steering engines of ships and the governors of steam engines.
 The animal, in this definition, feels rhetorical and it is often overlooked that Cybernetics is articulated from the outset as a fundamental property of life and applicable to animals, societies, as well as machines.